Overview

 | TLS certificates | At expiry (automate) | Any CA compromise |

-Maintain a key revocation list or revocation status in your database (a revoked_at timestamp on the key record is sufficient) and check it on every request.
-A key that has been revoked should return HTTP 401 immediately, with a clear error message directing the developer to generate a new key.
+Keep a revocation record (a revoked_at timestamp on the key row is enough) and check it on every request.
+A revoked key should return 401 immediately, with a message telling the developer to generate a new one.

 Key Terms

-JWT (JSON Web Token) — A compact, URL-safe token format consisting of a header, payload, and signature, used to transmit authentication claims between parties in a stateless API architecture.
+JWT (JSON Web Token): a compact, URL-safe token made up of a header, payload, and signature, used to carry authentication claims between parties in a stateless API.

-API Key — A unique credential string issued by an API provider to identify and authenticate a calling client or service.
-Should be treated as a secret and never exposed in client-side code.
+API Key: a unique credential string an API provider issues to identify and authenticate a client or service.
+Treat it as a secret; never expose it in client-side code.

-Salt — A random value added to a password before hashing to ensure that two users with the same password produce different stored hashes, preventing rainbow table attacks.
+Salt: a random value mixed into a password before hashing, so two users with identical passwords get different stored hashes, which blocks rainbow table attacks.

-TLS (Transport Layer Security) — The cryptographic protocol that provides encrypted, authenticated communication over a network, replacing the deprecated SSL protocol.
-All API traffic should use TLS 1.2 or 1.3.
+TLS (Transport Layer Security): the cryptographic protocol behind encrypted, authenticated network communication, and the successor to the deprecated SSL.
+API traffic should run on TLS 1.2 or 1.3.

-HTTPS — HTTP transmitted over a TLS connection, providing encryption in transit.
-Mandatory for all production APIs and any service handling credentials or user data.
+HTTPS: HTTP carried over a TLS connection, giving you encryption in transit.
+Required for any production API or any service handling credentials or user data.

-Rate Limiting — A control that restricts the number of requests a client can make within a defined time window, protecting APIs from abuse, brute-force attacks, and denial-of-service.
+Rate Limiting: a control that caps how many requests a client can make in a given window, protecting an API from abuse, brute force, and denial-of-service.

-HSTS (HTTP Strict Transport Security) — An HTTP response header instructing clients to only connect to a domain over HTTPS, preventing protocol downgrade attacks.
+HSTS (HTTP Strict Transport Security): a response header that tells clients to connect to a domain only over HTTPS, closing off protocol downgrade attacks.

-Entropy — A measure of randomness or unpredictability in a value, expressed in bits.
-Higher entropy means more possible values and greater resistance to guessing attacks.
+Entropy: a measure of randomness in a value, in bits.
+More entropy means more possible values, and more resistance to guessing.